rcgray/free-genai-bootcamp-2025/visual-novel/README.md

 ## Technical Implementation

-This project represents a unique achievement in AI-assisted development: **every aspect of the game - including all code, artwork, game design, and dialogue - was created entirely by AI with no direct human programming or asset creation**.
+This project represents the author's personal achievement in AI-assisted development: **every aspect of the game - including all code, artwork, game design, and dialogue - was created entirely by AI with no direct human programming or asset creation**.

 The game is built using:
 - **Phaser 3** game framework for creating the interactive visual novel